 1 cup white flour

-1 cup whole wheat pastry flour or spelt flour
+1 cup whole wheat pastry flour (or spelt flour, or white)

 1 Tbs baking powder